Made Easy Travel Guides

 • Dining Guides

-• Europe Made Easy Guides: Amsterdam, Barcelona, Berlin, Europe, Nice and the French Riviera, Italy, Madrid, Oslo, Paris, and Provence
+• Europe Made Easy Guides: Amsterdam, Barcelona, Berlin, Europe, Nice and the French Riviera, Italy, Madrid, Oslo, Paris, Provence, and Wales

-• Southern California: Palm Springs Made Easy, San Diego Made Easy, and The Amazing California Desert
+• Southern California/West: Palm Springs Made Easy, San Diego Made Easy, The Amazing California Desert, and Las Vegas Made Easy

-• Provence and the French Riviera Made Easy
+• Guides to Provence and the French Riviera

 • Travel Store: Maps, Luggage, and More